Risk-benefit communication

 Project description

-INEXTVIR research project envisions to determine the virome in specific European crops, enhance virus detection performance, comprehend the effect of the viruses on life and environment, and explore the agronomic and socio-economic effect of virome for policy responses.
+INEXTVIR research project envisioned to determine the virome in specific European crops, enhance virus detection performance, comprehend the effect of the viruses on life and environment, and explore the agronomic and socio-economic effect of virome for policy responses.
 Risk-benefit communication and Knowledge exchange platform research topic aims at examining societal perceptions of ongoing risks and benefits connected with the virome in the agricultural sector across Europe.
 Such comprehension is critical to link communication with adequate agricultural policy options that consider societal matters and preferences.

 Project goals